modbas/mad76/README.md

 -   [D. ROS2 Coding for MAD76](doc/teachros/teachros.md)
     ([teachros.pdf](doc/teachros/teachros.pdf))

-You may further start a Bachelor- or Master-degree study program at the [Hochschule Heilbronn](https://www.hs-heilbronn.de/en/automotive-systems-engineering) to deepen your knowledge in
+You may further start a Bachelor- or Master-degree study program at [Hochschule Heilbronn](https://www.hs-heilbronn.de/en/automotive-systems-engineering) to deepen your knowledge in